About the book

 Why this book exists and what it gives the reader

-The Quantum Almanac 2026-2027 is built to convert a noisy topic into operational judgment.
-This page handles the denser framing so the homepage can stay commercial and direct.
+The Quantum Almanac 2026-2027 is built to convert a noisy topic into operational judgment, translating a fast-moving subject into governance, migration, and trust decisions.

 Why this book exists